keajs/kea-docs/docs/concepts.md

 })
 ```

-That's already pretty sweet.
-But what if we get an error instead?
+That's already pretty sweet... but what if our API is [running off a potato](https://www.google.com/search?q=raspberry+pi+potato)

-I would suggest you follow this pattern then:
+and occasionally throws an error (e.g. timeout)?

+Currently if that happens, `setUsers` will never be dispatched and we'll be `loading` forever!
+Surely that's *sub-optimal* and we can do better!

+When we add a third reducer to track the `error`, the beauty of explicitly declaring actions and
+having reducers and listeners react to them suddenly becomes clear. 😍

+The following code demonstrates this well:

 ```javascript
 const logic = kea({